layline-io/layline-doc/docs/03-assets/services/asset-service-cassandra.md

 }
 ```

-It works the same for any other JDBC compliant statement.
+It works the same for any other Cassandra compliant statement.

 ## Service Testing